Subscribe

 The most common argument I hear targeting the middle is:

 But there isn’t necessarily an opportunity.
-Maybe your competitors have figured out that it’s not cost-effective to sell to the middle.
+Maybe those competitors have figured out that it’s not cost-effective to sell to the middle.

 WP Engine is a perfect example of this.
 My initial idea was to target the “mid-market” of the WordPress ecosystem—bloggers and websites big enough that cheap hosting was no longer delivering the speed, scale, and support they required, but not big enough that they could afford full-time WordPress experts or the $2500/mo (and up) cost of Automattic’s excellent but expensive “WordPress VIP” program2.